Horizontal Technology Landscape of IoT Stack – Sensor to Cloud

 moremoore

 It is well established fact that Moore’s law has slowed.
 Even though we are in 7 nm technology, the pace of change has slowed down primarily because of the cost of moving to a new technology node, the challenges it takes to adopt and also to achieve ROI on the previous node.
 The effort is now more lateral integration, System-in-a-Package (SIP), flexible/printable electronics, ultra-low power, RF and sensor integration, printable/flexible electronics and so on, commonly referred to as “More than Moore”.
-As we shift to more IoT devices, the need is not performance unlike the Mobile, Servers and PCs, but it is ultra-low power, smaller form factor, more forward and backward integration of the signal chain, innovative packaging technologies and lowering cost.
+As we shift to more IoT devices, the need is not unlike the Mobile, Servers and PCs, but it is ultra-low power, smaller form factor, more forward and backward integration of the signal chain, innovative packaging technologies and lowering cost.

 Way forward for Sensors